ITU-DASYALab/introdb2025coffeeshop-python/README.md

-# How to run the Python version
+# How to start the project

 Install Python if you have not done so already.